getsentry/sentry-docs/src/collections/_documentation/platforms/php/index.md

 ### HttpTransport

-The `HttpTransport` sends events over the HTTP protocol using [Httplug](http://httplug.io/) the best adapter available is automatically selected when creating a client instance through the client builder, but you can override it using the appropriate methods.
+The `HttpTransport` sends events over the HTTP protocol using [Httplug](http://httplug.io/).
+The best adapter available is automatically selected when creating a client instance through the client builder, but you can override it using the appropriate methods.

 ```php